NYS: Exceptions to Reporting Requirements

 Compliant NYS Billing & Reporting

-Since July 1, 2022, workers’ comp providers in New York State must bill using the universal CMS-1500 billing form (preferably in electronic format, through an approved partner like daisyBill).
+Since July 1, 2022, workers’ comp providers in New York State must bill using the universal CMS-1500 billing form (beginning in 2025, providers must submit the CMS-1500 electronically through an approved partner like daisyBill).

 • A claim in which the injured worker has reached Maximum Medical Improvement (MMI) and a Permanent Partial Disability (PPD) classification has been made